hariramsr/HopeWebsiteNG2/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.3.

+On cloning we will get "Type Error : Cannot read the property 'config' of null".
+So, generate a new angular-cli project and replace the app assets and styles.scss files.
+Also add styles.scss in .angular-cli.json file.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.